Five Ways tram stop

 Five Ways tram stop is a tram stop on Line 1 of the West Midlands Metro located in Five Ways, Birmingham.
-It opened on 17 July 2022 as the when the line was extended from Library to Edgbaston.
+It opened on 17 July 2022 as the when the line was extended from Library to Edgbaston Village.
 It is the recommended interchange stop for trains at Five Ways railway station on the Cross-City Line, which is approximately 0.4 mile away, roughly an eight minute walk.